Under One Sun: Multi-Object Generative Perception of Materials and Illumination: MultiGP Dataset Capture

 \section{MultiGP Dataset Capture}

 We captured 9 scenes (3 outdoor and 6 indoor), including a courtyard, parking lot, lecture room, and atrium.
 In each scene, 3 objects were placed in close proximity such that each was at least partially visible from the viewpoint (\cref{fig:capture}); a total of 15 unique objects were used.
 Ground-truth illumination maps and input images were captured using a RICOH THETA Z1 and a Sony $\alpha7s\mathrm{III}$, respectively.
 To obtain geometry, each object was scanned with an Artec3D scanner.
-The resulting surfaces were smoothed to reduce scanning noise, aligned to the captured images using MegaPose \cite{labbe2022megapose}, and converted to surface normal maps via Mitsuba3 \cite{jakob2022mitsuba3} rendering.
+The resulting surfaces were smoothed to reduce scanning noise, aligned to the captured images using MegaPose \cite{labbe2022megapose} (``megapose-1.0-RGB-multi-hypothesis model", reports 88.6\% GT pose-alignment recall below 5$^\circ$), and converted to surface normal maps via Mitsuba3 \cite{jakob2022mitsuba3} perspective rendering.
 Finally, the ground-truth illumination maps were aligned to the camera coordinates using keypoint matching with a chrome ball.